arc-eng/cli/README.md

 Edit PR #{{ env('PR_NUMBER') }} title and description to reflect the changes made in this PR.
 ```

-Send PR Pilot off to give any PR a title and description according to your guidelines:
+Send PR Pilot off to give any PR a title and description **according to your guidelines**:

 ```bash
 ➜ PR_NUMBER=153 pilot task -f generate-pr-description.md.jinja2 --save-command